 Rotation strategies are popular.
 One of the reasons is the anticipation of better and more efficient capital allocation, and perhaps a second aim is to reduce the drawdown.

-Today we test a strategy that rotates between the S&P 500 and gold.
+Today we test a strategy that rotates between the S&P 500 and gold: S&P 500 and gold rotation strategy.
 When the ratio is above its moving average, ie. when stocks are performing better than gold, we are long S&P 500 the coming month.
 When the ratio falls below the moving average we switch to gold.
 Pretty simple, but as it turns out, it works pretty well.

 What is a rotation strategy?

 A rotation strategy seeks to allocate capital efficiently between two or more asset classes or within the same asset class.